malakar-ayush/cf7-ui-slider/readme.txt

 3. Front-end display of the slider

 == Changelog ==
+==2.5.0==
+*Supports step increment for both normal and range slider *Decimal values are supported
+*Bug fixed where special characters were not allowed

 ==2.0.0==
 * Removed Connect ID.
 But Support is still available.
 * No need to add a hidden input type.